 This is where an eCommerce data migration service can help.
 It moves the data to a new platform, placing it where it should be - automatically and really fast.
 This way, the most time and effort-consuming part of the store migration can be handled in a matter of a few hours.

-How to Migrate Store Data from WooCommerce to PrestaShop
+How Do I Migrate from WooCommerce to PrestaShop

 Get PrestaShop store ready